-Verbit CEO Tom Livne told Slator, “Verbit’s valuation is now over USD 1 billion,” pointing out that the company he co-founded in 2017 has “a unicorn valuation only four years after the company’s inception.”
+Verbit CEO Tom Livne told Slator, “Verbit’s valuation is now over USD 1 billion,” pointing out that the company he co-founded in 2017 had achieved “a unicorn valuation only four years after the company’s inception.”

 The fresh funds bring the total amount raised to upward of USD 250m, including debt financing from the Silicon Valley Bank.
 Verbit previously raised USD 60m in a series C in November 2020.